elixir-europe/biohackathon-projects-2021/projects/6/SwissLipid-in-Wikidata.md

 which was approved and created in [just before the 2020 BioHackathon Europe](https://www.wikidata.org/w/index.php?title=Property:P8691&oldid=1287579005).
 But populating Wikidata with identifiers got stuck.

-The intention for this BioHackathon is the add them, using SwissLipid ID <> InChIKey tuples and Bacting code.
+The intention for this BioHackathon is the add them, using SwissLipid ID <> InChIKey tuples and [Bacting](https://github.com/egonw/bacting) code
+(doi:[10.21105/joss.02558](https://doi.org/10.21105/joss.02558)).
 This page will describe the process.

 ## Step 1: getting the data